Shattered Stability - Casus Belli.

 - Imperium Nova has a feud system.
 When one House engages in actions against another House such as withholding taxes, insulting dynasty members, espionage (and are caught), or attacking facilities; the offended House gains feud points that can be spent attacking the offender.
 If a House attacks another House, on a planet under Imperial Jurisdiction, without feud the Emperor declares them a Renegade, which allows every other House to attack them with impunity.

-- In the New Deal Coalition Retained timeline, a firefight at the inter-German border in 1988 — caused by overzealous West German guards stepping in when the East Germans execute refugees attempt to flee across the border — serves to set off the powder keg that international relations have been ever since the December Coup, sending the world spiraling to World War III.
+- In the New Deal Coalition Retained timeline, a firefight at the inter-German border in 1988 — caused by overzealous West German guards stepping in when the East Germans execute refugees attempting to flee across the border — serves to set off the powder keg that international relations have been ever since the December Coup, sending the world spiraling to World War III.
 Which is what the hardliners in Moscow want, as they see war as the only way to revitalize their economy.
 Hence why they sabotage diplomatic efforts to soothe matters by giving demands they know the West will reject.

 - That pig thing, in the trope discription?
 It was real.
 It wasn't much of a war though: "The pig was the only casualty of the war, making the conflict otherwise bloodless." from The Other Wiki.
 The situation was diffused largely because the commanders of both sides flatly refused to fight over something so stupid.